bmnw/weekend-redux-feedback-loop/README.md

 After a successful submission, the user sees a submission-success page and the option to start a new feedback form.

+To see the fully functional site, please visit: [How's It Going?](https://shielded-shelf-86602.herokuapp.com/#/)

 ## Screen Shots

 ![How's It Going?
 Feeling](public/images/feeling_screenshot.jpg)